tlevine/dada.pink/user-2015-music-video-plots/index.md

 earlier, so we assembled the data one weekend and made that video.

 ## 2. How to make music videos in R
-I hope I have convinced you that data music videos are promising enough that you'll at least watch me show you how to make them in R.
+Now let's move on to the part of the talk where I show you how to make music videos in R.
 I'm going to show you how to make video, how to make music, and how to combine the two.